 The Australian Government appreciates the complex role of the teaching profession and the significant responsibility teachers have in preparing children to lead successful and productive lives.
-Along with the Australian Institute for Teaching and School Leadership (AITSL), the Government is committed to improving the quality and status of teachers.
+Along with the Australian Institute for Teaching and School Leadership (AITSL), the Government is committed to improving the quality and status of teaching.

 Significant progress has been made on implementing the Government 's response to the recommendations of the Teacher Education Ministerial Advisory Group report, Action Now – Classroom Ready Teachers.
 This includes the Literacy and Numeracy Test for Initial Teacher Education Students.

 The Australian Professional Standards for Teachers (the teacher standards) and the Australian Professional Standard for Principals (the principal standard) have also been important milestones in defining what quality means in the profession.

-All states and territories now require teachers to meet teacher standards to be able to register, with some referencing the teacher standards in the professional learning requirements for teachers, and others linking salary to the certification of teachers at the Highly Accomplished and Lead Teacher.
+All states and territories now require teachers to meet teacher standards to be able to register, with some referencing the teacher standards in the professional learning requirements for teachers, and linking salary to different stages of the standards certification of teachers at the Highly Accomplished and Lead Teacher.

 The Government supports alternative pathways through the High Achieving Teachers Program.
 Alternative pathways broaden the entry points into teaching and can help spread quality teachers across the system by placing them in schools that need them most.